WOR (AM): Adding new shows

 On January 2, 2013, WOR added former WABC weekend host Mark Simone to its weekday morning line up.
 WOR offers ten hours of live and local programming on weekdays, with syndicated programs heard the rest of the day.
 Weekends feature mostly paid brokered programming on health, money, real estate and other topics.

 In late 2014, after WOR cancelled the hot talk Elliot in the Morning show, simulcast from iHeart alternative rock station WWDC in Washington, D.C., former WNBC sportscaster Len Berman and Tampa Bay area radio host Todd Schnitt were hired as the station's morning hosts.
-Schnitt left WOR in October 2017, while Berman continued with guest co-hosts in the 6:00a.m.–10:00a.m. slot.
+Schnitt left WOR in October 2017, while Berman continued with guest co-hosts in the 6 am–10 am slot.
 A new co-host, NY Post Broadway columnist, Michael Riedel, was added in 2018.
 Riedel had been a regular contributor to the "Imus In the Morning" show.

 On January 1, 2014, both the Rush Limbaugh and Sean Hannity shows were transferred from rival talk radio station WABC, owned by Cumulus Media.
 Since Premiere Networks, owned by iHeartMedia, syndicates both shows, the shows were brought in-house to WOR to boost the station's ratings and retain revenue.
 Limbaugh died in February 2021, and the show was succeeded by the duo of Clay Travis and Buck Sexton in June 2021.

 Mets baseball

 On November 4, 2013, WOR and the New York Mets announced the team's games would be broadcast on 710 AM, as well as advertised on all local Clear Channel radio stations, beginning with the 2014 baseball season.
-To act as a lead-in to the Mets, sportscaster Pete McCarthy was given an early evening show called "The Sports Zone."
+To act as a lead-in to the Mets, sportscaster Pete McCarthy was given an early evening show called "The Sports Zone".

-The relationship with the Mets lasted through the 2018 season, after which the team announced a new seven-year agreement with Entercom to air games on WCBS 880 AM.
+The relationship with the Mets lasted through the 2018 season, after which the team announced a new seven-year agreement with Entercom to air games on WCBS 880.
 McCarthy's show was also discontinued.